dah96/BCB546_Spring2023_Final_Project/README.md

 ## `data` directory

-A data directory that contains links to data necessary to run your code.
+A data directory that contains links to data necessary to run the code.

 ## `code` directory